-The realisation that measures need to be put in place now to cope with the growth in population has gathered pace over the last decade.
+- 1.1 The realisation that measures need to be put in place now to cope with the growth in the older population has gathered pace over the last decade.
 Central government has led the way in preparing the country for the inevitable pressure that will be placed on the existing services provided by the statutory, voluntary and community sectors.
 'Building a Society For All Ages' is the latest strategy which seeks to address the challenges and create a vision for the future.
 The Audit Commission have also recognised this issue and released a series of reports focusing on the response of local authorities.
-The most recent of these reports 'Under pressure - tackling the financial challenge for councils of an ageing population' concludes that most council's do not know enough about the costs of their ageing population.
-Recommendations are made to enable local authorities to prioritise this issue.

-Recognising this issue at a local level, the Rochford LSP has placed 'Supporting the Ageing Population' as one of its key strategic priorities in the Sustainable Communities Strategy.
-The key objective is to support older people in the district to live independent lives for as long as possible and to receive high quality services when they need them.

-The main purpose of this strategy is for Rochford District Council to take this key objective as its central theme and specifically outline a number of measures that would improve the overall wellbeing of older people in Rochford and support them to play an active role in their local community.
+The most recent of these reports 'Under pressure tackling the financial challenge for councils of an ageing population' concludes that most council's do not know enough about the potential costs of their ageing population.
+Recommendations are made to enable local authorities to prioritise this issue. - 1.2 Recognising this issue at a local level, The Rochford Local Strategic Partnership identified "supporting the ageing population" as a priority in the Sustainable Community Strategy and this theme will be carried forward in the new Joint Local Strategic Partnership with Castle Point.
+The key objective is to support older people in the district to live independent lives for as long as possible and to receive high quality services when they need them. - 1.3 The main purpose of this strategy is for Rochford District Council to take this key objective as its central theme and specifically outline a number of measures that would improve the overall wellbeing of older people in Rochford and support them to play an active role in their local community.
 Older people would be active and equal partners in this process.